alannchang/reach-mastermind2024/README.md

 docker compose up -d
 ```

 The servers will be running in Docker containers now.

+At this point, there are many ways to play the game in its current state:
-The game can be played by sending API requests to the following endpoints:
+- Manually sending API requests (using the curl command)
+- By accessing the FastAPI docs for the game server and sending requests from there
+- By executing the play.py (in progress) script

 ### Game server API endpoints: